Merrill Perlman presented her session, “What’s That Noise in Your Head?” on the first day of ACES 2021 Online.

 “You don’t have to know the answer.
 All you need is to understand how your brain tells you, ‘huh, that’s weird.’
 And then you have the opportunity to find out whether it truly is weird, or whether it’s correct,” said Perlman.

 This idea stuck with some attendees as they left the session.

 “The thing I'm taking away most is to listen to my inner alarm bell.
-If something in the writing stops me, I should try to figure out why rather than doubting or dismissing it as not a big deal/an overreaction,” said Crystal Shelley, a fiction editor and newly elected ACES Executive Committee member who attended Perlman’s session.
+If something in the writing stops me, I should try to figure out why rather than doubting or dismissing it as not a big deal/an overreaction,” said Crystal Shelley, a fiction editor and newly elected ACES Board of Directors member who attended Perlman’s session.